 3. Time savings

 With a Design-build process, a project owner only has to interview and employ one team.
 Doing so takes a lot of time and energy – as does managing many different parties and employees simultaneously.
 Design-build offers the chance to collaborate with one company under one contract.

 While it may seem that the up-front cost for hiring a comprehensive Design-build team is higher, the increased opportunities for communication, consistent expertise, and cost-efficient planning ahead that come with Design-build will result in incredible financial benefits throughout the project.

 When you hire a Design-build team, you hire a team that’s already used to working together.
 They’ll trust each other, they’ll have chemistry, and they’ll all have accountability to one another.
 This ease will translate to reduced risk for your entire project, as most dangers posed to design and construction projects result from miscommunication or inadequate issue resolution.

 6. Increased project owner involvement

 Because, with Design-build, a project owner interacts with one skilled, multipurpose team, it’s much easier for a project owner to be more involved at every stage of the process.
-This reduces the risk of dissatisfaction later in the build and increases opportunities for a project owner to make sure the project is going as expected.
+This reduces the risk of dissatisfaction later in the build and increases opportunities for a project owner to ensure the project is going as expected.

 Ultimately, a Design-build process offers a much more enjoyable and confidence-building way to ensure that your next project moves from the initial contract to successful completion flawlessly.
-With less risk for accidents and miscommunication, increased time and money savings, and more continuity of expertise, you can be sure that a Design-build project will deliver the results that you need.
+With less risk for accidents and miscommunication, increased time and money savings, and more continuity of expertise, you can be sure that a Design-build project will deliver the results you need.